bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 ---

-In this example, we defined 2 locales, therefore we have 2 Dart files for each one of them.
+In this example we defined 2 locales, so we have a Dart file for each one of them.

 👉🏻 `app_localizations_en.dart`
 👉🏻 `app_localizations_es.dart`

-As noted earlier, both extend the base class `AppLocalizations`.
+As noted earlier, both extend the `AppLocalizations` base class.

 ![](070.8.png)